 - Use of personal information - Vision Australia uses personal information to provide goods and services.
 We may also use personal information to notify individuals of information and opportunities they may be interested in.
 De-identified data may be used to meet regulatory and funding requirements or for the purposes of internal reporting and improvement of services.
 Where not previously requested, and in accordance with Privacy legislation, we may use personal information to communicate with individuals through newsletters or direct marketing.
 All such communications will provide an option to opt out or unsubscribe.
 Occasionally we allow like-minded organisations to contact our supporters with fundraising materials.
 In return, they help us reach more generous Australians to support our cause.
 If you do not wish to receive communications from other organisations please follow the instructions provided on fundraising materials.
 Requests to opt out or unsubscribe from fundraising material can also be directed to firstname.lastname@example.org or to the National Contact Centre on 1300 84 74 66.

 - Security of personal information - Vision Australia will take reasonable steps to protect personal information from misuse, interference and loss, unauthorised access, modification or disclosure.
 Personal information held by Vision Australia is stored electronically in secure databases, or where retention of hard copy documents is required, in secure filing systems.
 Only authorised Vision Australia personnel are provided with access to individuals’ personal information.
-Where personal information is no longer required by the Vision Australia, or where required by law, Vision Australia will take reasonable steps to securely destroy or de-identify information in accordance with legal requirements for retention and disposal.
+Where personal information is no longer required by Vision Australia, or where required by law, Vision Australia will take reasonable steps to securely destroy or de-identify information in accordance with legal requirements for retention and disposal.

 - Data Breach Notification – Vision Australia accepts its obligation to keep personal information safe and is open and transparent in how data is handled.
 In the event that personal data systems are breached, data is misused or lost, then Vision Australia will take all reasonable and practicable means to contact individuals whose personal information is involved.
 Vision Australia will advise such individuals of the extent of the data breach (if known) and advise individuals of the most appropriate means of regaining control of their information, in an effort to limit the personal impact of the breach.
 If appropriate, Vision Australia will also report any breach of data to the Office of the Australian Information Commissioner (OAIC).

 - Access and correction - Individuals may request access to the personal information Vision Australia holds about them.
 Where reasonable and practicable to do so, and in accordance with the provisions of the Privacy Act, Vision Australia will provide supervised access to an individual’s personal information.
-Requests to access personal information must be made in writing, either by email or hard copy.
+Requests to access personal information must be made in writing, either by email or hard copy and can be forwarded to email@example.com.
 In the event access to records requires a significant allocation of resources, we may charge a reasonable administration fee to cover costs.
 Corrections or updates to personal information supplied by clients or their authorised representatives must be made by the individual or their authorised representative.
 In all cases, Vision Australia staff must be satisfied changes are authorised by the individual in question.
 Requests to change personal information supplied by clients or their authorised representative will be actioned as a priority.

 - Disclosure of personal information overseas - Vision Australia will generally disclose an individual’s personal information to an overseas entity where an individual or their authorised representative explicitly requests disclosure of their personal information to the overseas entity to enable the individual to receive services in that country.
 Vision Australia may outsource technological or administrative projects to overseas providers where local services are unavailable or cost prohibitive.
 In such cases, Vision Australia will take reasonable steps to ensure that the overseas recipient does not breach the APPs.
 Countries in which we may engage providers to complete this type of activity include China, Hong Kong, Singapore and India.